cdaloia/cdaloia.github.io/content/news/_index.md

   image: ''
 ---

+*Fall 2025*

+- Congrats Krystyn on a successful PhD transfer!
+We're so happy you are sticking around!

 *Spring/Summer 2025*

 - Taylor, Galento, and Cass are teaming up for a two month field season in Curaçao.